simp/pupmod-simp-simp_pki_service/README.md

-An alternate method for certificate enrollment, [CMC](https://tools.ietf.org/html/rfc5273) may be used if you need to generate certificates for a set of hosts or users and distribute them via the `pki` module or some other means.
+An alternate method for certificate enrollment, [CMC](https://tools.ietf.org/html/rfc5273) may be used if you need to generate certificates for a set of hosts or users and distribute them via the `simp-pki` puppet module or some other means.

 At this time, single use credentials have not been implemented so you should not add this capability to all hosts.

-All of the following steps should be done from a host that has access to one of the priviliged PKI user certificates (in general this is only your CA).
+All of the following steps should be done from a host that has access to one of the privileged PKI user certificates (in general this is only your CA).

 1. Create a certificate request for your host: